 When a brother or sister has to be quarantined without complaints as a result of a source and contact investigation, this does not apply to the other brother(s) and / or sister(s).
 A condition for this is that the child has not been exposed to the positive person.
 If the brother or sister in question does develop symptoms of fever or shortness of breath or is tested positive, the other child(ren) must also be quarantined.

-With the reopening it is temporarily not possible to use trading days, for emotional security and quality reasons.
-Now that the children are used to being back again and there is stability on the group, it’s possible again to use trading days from March 1.
+For children attending the daycare is it possible again to use trading days from March 1st, now that the children are used to being back again and there is stability on the group.
 However, due to the RIVM guidelines this will be limited.
 Partly for this reason, we have decided to extend the current trading day period.
 From March 1st till June 30th 2021 you will be able to use trading days up to three months, instead of one month.

 Approval of a trading day is given by your local daycare management and will be based on availability only.
 Our additional terms and conditions regarding trading days, such as signing out before 16:00, will still apply and can be found in the Parent Portal.
 Unfortunately we are not able to guarantee the availability for a trading day.
 We trust on your support.